he1nh/openshift-prometheus/README.md

 ## Disclaimer

-I am not an OpenShift and/or Prometheus expert.
-Most of this information is at best sub optimal and most likely unsafe for production situations.
+I am not an OpenShift and/or Prometheus expert and this text has been written for demo purposes.
+So most of the information is at best sub optimal and most likely unsafe for production situations.

 ## Bringing up the cluster